 Order bias is always a potential problem with any survey.
 Online surveys try to prevent them by reordering the pages, questions or question choices.
 The two reordering methods are randomization and rotation.
 Randomization mixes up the items such that each respondent is presented with one of the possible combinations.
 Most randomization algorithms are actually shuffles, most likely using the Fisher-Yates algorithm.
 Rotation reorders the choices for each respondent so that every choice is the first choice for a certain fraction of respondents.
 The key idea behind rotation is that each respondent sees the next rotation in the series.

 Rotations are considerably less random than randomization.
 For N options, there are N factorial combinations of randomization, but only N rotations.
-So for a question with 5 options there are 5*4*3*2 = 120 random combinations and only 10 rotations.
-In a sense, rotations ensure that each position has an opportunity to be order biased whereas randomizations remove the possibility altogether.
+So for a question with 5 options there are 5*4*3*2 = 120 random combinations and only 5 rotations.
+In a sense, rotations ensure that each choice position has an opportunity to be order biased whereas randomizations remove the possibility altogether.

 Conceptually, rotation is simple to implement; using a zero based index where the first rotation is the original ordering, the next rotation is generated by moving the first item to the end of the list and then moving up the rest of the list.
 For k between 0 and N, the kth rotation of list L in python syntax is: